AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 of 0.5 and a machine exponent of -1, which makes 0.5 x 2\ :sup:`-1` = 0.25.
 We can use the :ada:`'Compose` attribute to perform this calculation.
 For example, :ada:`Float'Compose (0.5, -1) = 0.25`.

+Note that :ada:`Fraction` is always between 0.5 and 0.999999 (i.e < 1.0),
+except for denormalized numbers, where it can be < 0.5.

 Attribute: :ada:`'Scaling`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^